 1.6 Unless the context otherwise requires, a reference to one gender shall include a reference to the other genders.

-1.7 A reference to a statute or statutory provision shall include all subordinate legislation made as at the date of this Contract under that statute or statutory provision.
+1.7 A reference to a statute or statutory provision shall include all subordinate legislation made as at the date of the contract under that statute or statutory provision.

-1.8 A reference to writing or written does not include email or faxes.
+1.8 A reference to writing or written does not include faxes.

-1.9 References to clauses and Schedules are to the clauses and Schedules of this Contract and references to paragraphs are to paragraphs of the relevant Schedule.
+1.9 References to clauses and Schedules are to the clauses and Schedules of these Conditions and references to paragraphs are to paragraphs of the relevant Schedule.

 (b) prevail over any inconsistent terms or conditions contained in or referred to in the Customer’s purchase order, confirmation of order, or specification, or implied by law, trade custom, practice or course of dealing.

-2.2 No addition to, variation of, exclusion or attempted exclusion of any term of the Contract shall be binding on the Supplier unless in writing and signed by a duly authorised representative of the Supplier.
+2.2 No addition to, variation of, exclusion or attempted exclusion of any term of these Conditions shall be binding on the Supplier unless in writing and signed by a duly authorised representative of the Supplier.
 The Customer waives any right it might otherwise have to rely on any term endorsed upon, delivered with or contained in any documents of the Customer that is inconsistent with these Conditions.

 3.1 Any quotation is valid for a period of 30 days only, and the Supplier may withdraw it at any time by notice to the Customer.

-3.2 Each order or acceptance of a quotation for Equipment by the Customer shall be deemed to be an offer by the Customer subject to these conditions.
-The Customer shall ensure that its order is complete and accurate.
+3.2 Each Order for equipment, software, and/or services by the Customer shall be deemed to be an offer by the Customer subject to these Conditions.
+The Customer shall ensure that its Order is complete and accurate.

-3.3 A binding contract shall come into existence between the Supplier and the Customer upon the written acceptance by the Customer of the Supplier’s written Sales Order Acknowledgement to the Customer and the Customer pays a deposit of 30% of the sale price, or the Supplier delivers the Equipment to the Customer (whichever occurs earlier).
+3.3 A binding contract shall come into existence between the Supplier and the Customer upon the written acceptance by the Customer of the Supplier’s written Sales Order Acknowledgement to the Customer or the Customer’s payment of a non-refundable deposit of 30% of the Contract Price, (whichever occurs earlier).

-3.4 No order which has been acknowledged by the Supplier may be cancelled by the Customer, except with the agreement in writing of the Supplier and provided that the Customer indemnifies the Supplier in full against all loss (including without limitation loss of profit), costs (including without limitation the cost of all labour and materials used), damages, charges and expenses, such being at a minimum of 30% of the total order value, incurred by the Supplier as a result of cancellation.
+3.4 No Sales Order Acknowledgement which has been accepted by the Customer may be cancelled by the Customer, except with the agreement in writing of the Supplier and provided that the Customer indemnifies the Supplier in full against all loss (including without limitation loss of profit), costs (including without limitation the cost of all labour and materials used), damages, charges and expenses, such being at a minimum of 30% of the Contract Price, incurred by the Supplier as a result of cancellation.

 4. Quantity and description

-4.1 The quantity and description of the Equipment shall be as set out in the relevant Sales Order Acknowledgment or as varied by written agreement of the parties in accordance with these Conditions.
+4.1 The quantity and description of the Equipment, Supplier Software, and Services shall be as set out in the relevant Sales Order Acknowledgment or as varied by written agreement of the parties in accordance with these Conditions.